Photos are available in the DATE 2024 Gallery.

 • Sujoy Sinha Roy, TU Graz, AT

-• Rei Ueno, Tohoku University, JP
+• Rei Ueno, Kyoto University, JP

-DT6 Design and Test of Secure Systems
+DT6 Design and test of secure systems

 Co-Chair: Elif Bilge Kavun, University of Passau, DE